camelot

 |

-is the result of an intensely collaborative
+In Her first restoration She was the result of an intensely collaborative

-design-build-use
+design-build-use process

-between Gail [link],
+between Gail [link partners],

 Armour,